QuantEcon/lecture-source-py/source/rst/amss3.rst

 We discard the first 2000 observations of the simulation and construct the histogram of the part value of government debt

-We obtain the following graph for the historgram of the last 100,000 observations on the par value of government debt
+We obtain the following graph for the histogram of the last 100,000 observations on the par value of government debt

 .. figure:: /_static/figures/amss3_g3.png

-The  black vertical line denotes the sample mean for the last 100,000 observations included in the historgram; the  green vertical line denots the value of :math:`\frac{ {\mathcal B}^*}{E u_c}`, associated with the sample (presumably) from the ergodic  where :math:`{\mathcal B}^*` is the regression coefficient described below;  the red vertical line denotes an approximation by :cite:`BEGS1` to the mean of the ergodic distribution that can be precomputed before sampling from the ergodic distribution, as described below
+The  black vertical line denotes the sample mean for the last 100,000 observations included in the histogram; the  green vertical line denotes the value of :math:`\frac{ {\mathcal B}^*}{E u_c}`, associated with the sample (presumably) from the ergodic  where :math:`{\mathcal B}^*` is the regression coefficient described below;  the red vertical line denotes an approximation by :cite:`BEGS1` to the mean of the ergodic distribution that can be precomputed before sampling from the ergodic distribution, as described below